 This blog post is a travel sketch lesson and case study I did as a tourist in my own hometown - step by step instructions of my sketch process for a building I’ve been meaning to sketch for years, the Salt Lake City and County Building.

-Step Two: Find something you want to draw (and look at) for a while.
+Step Two: Find something you want to look at for a while.
 Chose something simple, but interesting.
 If it is too easy you will get bored and feel like quitting before you finish.
 For me, choosing a subject always takes time.
 Sometimes I’ll spend hours walking around a new city looking for a good vantage point.
-This makes for great traveling experiences as maps don’t show “sketching vantage points”, and you can wander into interesting places.
+Maps don’t show “sketching vantage points” so you may wander into some interesting places.

 Step Five: Find a few major landmarks on the perimeter of your composition (the peak of a rooftop, the corner of an outer wall, the bottom of some stairs, etc).
 Translate a few of these landmarks onto your page with very light dots.
 Does your composition still fit on the page?
 If not, make some adjustments to the composition, or to the arrangement of dots.
 Now find a few more internal landmarks (perimeter of rose window, major rows of columns, flying buttress connections, etc.) and make a few more dots, or small lines indicating how these things might all fit on your page.
 The dots may get confusing, so take your time to plan out how your drawing will fit.
 If you need to abandon a dot or two, don’t worry; they will easily fade into the finished drawing.
 Once you’ve arranged your dots, you are about halfway finished with your sketch; surprising, right!
 The image below shows a few dots I jotted down after studying City Hall with my finger calipers.
 The small diagonal dash is where I planned to center the plaza.